-Important Note!
-Send the USCIS copies of your supporting documents and keep the originals.
+Important Note: Send the USCIS copies of your supporting documents and keep the originals.
 Only in rare cases does the USCIS require you to submit original documents.

-2. Translate foreign documents
+2. Translate Foreign Documents

-The certification must include the date, signature and address of the translator.
+The certification must include the date, signature, and address of the translator.
 It could look something like this:

-I [typed name], certify that I am fluent (conversant) in the English and ________ languages, and that the above/attached document is an accurate translation of the document attached entitled ______________________________.
+I, [typed name], certify that I am [fluent/conversant] in the English and ____________ languages, and that the [above attached] document is an accurate translation of the document attached entitled ______________________________.

-Submit the certification, a copy of the original document and the translation with your immigration application.
+Submit the certification, a copy of the original document, and the translation with your immigration application.

 Applications that aren’t signed are immediately rejected.
 Unsigned applications are one of the top reasons for rejection year after year.

 In the case of a denial, you will have to resubmit the entire application, including fees.

-4. Be sure to submit the correct fee
+4. Be Sure to Submit the Correct Fee

-|Deferred Action for Childhood Arrivals (DACA) Renewal||120 days (4 months)|
+|Deferred Action for Childhood Arrivals (DACA) renewal||120 days (4 months)|

 |Extend/change nonimmigrant (temporary visa) status||120 days (4 months)|

 |Green card renewal||6 months|